openebs-archive/api/design/cstor/v1/pool_expansion_by_expanding_disk.md

 - CStor-pool Manger inbuilt CSPI controller watches for CSPI resources and tries to get the desired state via every sync operation.
 It will iterate over all the BlockDevices that exist on CStorPoolInstance resource and if BlockDevice resource capacity(considerable changes) is greater than the existing capacity of BlockDevice on CstorPoolInstanceBlockDevice then we can follow below-mentioned steps to perform the pool expansion:
 1. If IsBlockDeviceExpanded flag sets true then it is something like user/admin is requesting to perform pool expansion steps.
 2. If IsBlockDeviceExpanded flag sets false then NoOps will be performed.
+[What if cStor is consuming part of partitioned disk?
+User has to set IsBlockDeviceExpanded to true and other part of partitioned disk shouldn't have any FileSystem then only pool expansion will be triggered].
+[What if cStor is consuming entier partitioned disk?
+User has to set IsBlockDeviceExpanded to true then cstor-pool-mgmt will expand the partition and trigger pool expansion process].

 Currently CstorPoolInstanceBlockDevice holds below configurations
 ```go